NunoDiasMartins/100-days-of-code/log.md

 **Thoughts:**
 This challenge took me 1hour and I need to use the hints.
 I got blocked trying to optimize from th beginning.
 I should always try the basic approach first and then understand how I could simplify and optimize.
 That is what the Hints end up helping me.

+### Day 2: January 3, 2022

+**Today's Progress**:
+Complete the exercise Smallest Difference from AlgoExpert

+**Thoughts:**
+This challenge took me 1hour to implement but I didn't use any hint. it took me more on the implementation dumb errors during code.
+The implementation was not the best performance but I was following the correct path and idea.

 <!--

 ### Day 0: February 30, 2016 (Example 2)